Now that you know your ABCs, next time won’t you ETL with me?

 (n.)
 A way of displaying data in a grid-like format of rows and columns, generally organized in relation to X and Y axes.

 (n.)
 [Pronounced: yoo-zer in-ter-feys] The means through which a user and a computer system interact.
 In the context of data analytics, a UI presents an easy to digest way for consumers to understand data, insights, and knowledge in a given data store.

 (n.)
 [Pronounced: dah-tuh vi-zhoo-uh-lai-zei-shn] The graphic representation of data, often incorporating images that communicate relationships between data points.
-A data lineage is a helpful and increasingly popular form of data visualization for mapping connections between upstream and downstream data sources, i.e., in the case of data downtime.
+Data lineage is a helpful and increasingly popular form of data visualization for mapping connections between upstream and downstream data sources, i.e., in the case of data downtime.

 (n.)
 See: data table.
 The horizontal value in a pair of coordinates, whose value is determined by measuring parallel to the x-axis.